keithgroup/mbGDML/docs/source/mbe.rst

 -228.93794 Eh is our 1-body prediction of this particular trimer.
 In terms of accuracy, the error is a whopping -0.02504 Eh (-15.7 kcal/mol).
-This error is unsurprising as we have made not accounted for how these water molecules are interacting.
+This error is unsurprising as we have yet to account for how these water molecules interact.

 2-body
 ------

-Our previous 1-body prediction was subpar with a rather larger error.
+Our previous 1-body prediction was subpar with a somewhat larger error.
-We can substantially reduce this error by accounting for how monomers interacts with each other (i.e., dimer interactions).
+We can substantially reduce this error by accounting for how monomers interact with each other (i.e., dimer interactions).
-These interaction are called the 2-body contributions to the MBE which is defined in Equation :eq:`2_body_term`.
+These interactions are called the 2-body contributions to the MBE, which is defined in Equation :eq:`2_body_term`.
 Essentially, we need to compute the total energy of each possible dimer and subtract out the monomer (i.e., lower order) contributions.
 Whatever energy is left over is the 2-body contribution of that dimer to the sum.